Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 What happened in 2025 changed the entire conversation.

 Terragrunt evolved from a DRY orchestration tool to a pattern-level infrastructure platform.
-Meanwhile, Terraform remained focused on component-level management.
+Meanwhile, OpenTofu and Terraform remained focused on component-level management.

-Even before Stacks, I used to rely on Terragrunt instead of Terraform for reducing duplication and orchestration.
+Even before Stacks, I used to rely on Terragrunt instead of OpenTofu/Terraform for reducing duplication and orchestration.
 Now?
 They’re solving different problems entirely.

 But if you’re managing multiple environments, writing custom module orchestration, or constantly copying configuration between folders?
 Terragrunt solves this problem.